Morgan-Griffiths/PokerAI/report.md

 The positional embedding seems to work best.
 Additionally, with the advent of changing the policy update function to **V(s,a) - E(s)** required changing the critic from Q(s,a) to Q(s) -> outputting values for each action A. Then selecting the corresponding action value and updating the action probability.
 Updating the value Q(s,a) by minimizing the distance Q(s,a) = R_a - Q(s,a)

+## The Unreliable Omniscient Critic

+When it comes to imperfect information games, you would think more information is always preferred.
+I have read many papers detailing such actor critic methods with an omniscient critic who has perfect information informing an actor's actions.
+Such as MADDPG, AlphaStar, to name a few.
+However i don't recall any of them mentioning that in fact omniscience can hinder learning substantially.
+Part of this i'm sure comes down to information theory and what is recoverable by the actor who can only see the partial state.
+But instead of being entirely vague about this, i will show a concrete example where it encourages non optimal play.

+Enter Kuhn poker.
+Kuhn poker has a deck of 3 cards A,K,Q. As you might expect, A > K > Q. If you hold an A, your opponent holds either K or Q with equal frequency.
+Player's take turns acting.
+The actions are the usual poker actions: Check,Bet,Fold,Raise,Call.
+Betsize is fixed at 1 (doesn't matter but makes the math simpler for our purposes).
+The current pot is 1.
+Each player has a stacksize of 2 Player 1 acts first.

+Suppose we are player 1 and we hold a Q. Our opponent holds an A or K. If we bet 1 into 1, intuitively we can see that we need our bluff to work 50% of the time.
+50% of the time our opponent will have an A and raise (effectively calling here), so its up to the remaining times Player 2 has a K that decide if we can bluff here or not.
+To call with a king only requires 33% equity.
+But if he calls with any fruequency then betting with a Q is negative expected value or -EV.
+So any fraction of calling kings above 0 makes betting a Q not profitable.
+This actually means that its better to reduce the betsize from 1.

+The optimal solution for Player 1 generally speaking, is to bet some fraction of Qs, all As.
+Check K and call or fold relative to our opponent's ratio of As to Qs.

+Player 2 will also bet/raise A, bet some fraction of Q, check/call K.

+From Player 2's perspective, if we hold a K and are facing a bet, Raising makes no sense as Player 1 will call A and fold Q. Effectively only costing us more money.
+But if we have an omniscient critic.
+When we hold K and are facing a Q, raising will always be of slightly higher value because of the times when our opponent called with a Q. When we hold a K and are facing an A, it will say fold.
+So we will be updated alternating between increasing raise and increasing fold.
+But the Actor has no way of telling what hand he is facing.

+Whereas if the critic is not omniscient, the values of both situations will be combined, and it will be clear that the value of calling should be around 0 if the opponent is balancing his range.
+Folding is 0, and Raising is negative.
+Which means the actor will be correctly updated towards balancing between folding and calling.

+I hope this simple example demonstrates how naively using more information in a critic in an imperfect information game can actually impede performance.
+It can still be used, but it would have to be used to update a model of the opponent's actions.
+Which could then be used to inform your own.